Fairfax Water provides water to nearly 2 million people

 Recently we received reports from customers that individuals were impersonating Fairfax Water

-staff and asking to enter their homes.
+staff by calling to offer “discounts” or asking to enter their homes.
 Please read

 this important information to help you identify Fairfax Water staff.

-Fairfax Water's Fall 2014 Straight from the Tap is now available
+Fairfax Water's Fall 2017 Straight from the Tap is Now Available

 "News To Know" page.